gxf1212/notes/techniques/Specific-Software-Usage.md

    it might work, strange but fine...we can also enter the submodule and push it.

+   actually ``git push xxx` will push submodules if changes are already committed

 10. remote: Support for password authentication was removed on August 13, 2021.
 Please use a personal access token instead.

     ```shell